Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/const-arrayvec.md

 }
 ```

-## Implementing Useful Conversion Traits
+## Implementing Useful Traits

-We're now at the point where we can implement `Deref` and `DerefMut` to make our
+We're now at the point where should start making our `ArrayVec` easier to use.
-`ArrayVec` more array-like.

 The implementation itself is quite boring (we just call
 `core::slice::from_raw_parts()`), but this is the first step on the way to being
-a first-class container.
+a first class vec-like container.

 ```rust
 // src/lib.rs